Skip to content

 Returns:

-The resolved target collection.
+The resolved target collection name.

 Raises: